Gokul712003/Image-Generator/README.md

 # Image-Generator
 Image Generation Using stable diffusion.
 Flexible to various Stable Diffusion versions.
-Can also be done using cpu and low end Gpu (instructions provided)
+Can also be done using cpu and low end Gpu (instructions provided).
+Requires atleast 4GB VRAM for mobile GPUs.